akanik/pa-tax-calculator/about-the-code.md

 ### School District

 School district information is stored in an object array.
-When a user chooses a school district from the select list, the index of the selected district is recorded so that the millage and homestead exemptions for both tax years can be identified and written to variables.
+When a user chooses a school district from the select list, the index of the selected district is recorded so that the millage and homestead exemptions for plans can be identified and written to variables.
 Any time the school district is changed, those variables are updated.

 Also, property tax is dependent on school district, so when the school district changes, we run the function that determines property tax.